amcaplan/ruby-programming-intro/chapter-2-string-things.md

 First, we have the current version of Ruby (in my case, `2.3.0`, but don't worry if yours is different) and a line number (`001` because it's the first line of the program).
 Then there's a `>` which tells you that you can start typing!

+Your program itself has 2 parts:

+1. The command `puts`
+2. The String `"Hello World!"`

+`puts` is how you tell Ruby to output text to the command line. `"Hello World!"` is a String.
+In Ruby, Strings are bits of text surrounded by either double quotes (`"`) or single quotes (`'`).